 Ever since January 1st, 2011, the Ruhr Piano Festival has been managed by a Foundation while retaining its role as the cultural flagship of Initiativkreis Ruhr.
 Initial capital was provided by the founding donor NATIONAL-BANK AG.
 Concerts and educational projects in 2020 will be made possible by our general sponsor Initiativkreis Ruhr, our main sponsor Duisport and a total of 69 sponsors and donors, along with 5 partner foundations.
 In 2011 an international circle of co-founders laid a further financial basis for the Ruhr Piano Festival Foundation, expanding it with a highly successful fundraising campaign.
 In the jubilee year 2018, in which the Ruhr Piano Festival celebrates 30th anniversary, we started a third fundraising initiative, the Jubilee Circle Campaign.

-We are happy to send you regular information about our concerts, special offers or competitions!
+We are happy to inform you regularly about our concerts, special offers or competitions!

 Your favourite concert is already sold out?
 Please register yourself on the waiting list.
 If there is a chance for tickets, we will contact you!